A Rydberg Quantum Simulator: Coherent and dissipative many body spin dynamics

 A dissipative dynamics which {}``cools'' into the ground state manifold is provided by a Liouvillian with quantum jump operators,

 with $i\in p$ and $j\in s$, which act on four spins located around plaquettes $p$ and vertices $s$, respectively.
-The jump operators are readily understood as operators which {}``pump'' from $-1$ into $+1$ eigenstates of the stabilizer operators: e.g. due to the projector $(1-A_{p})/2$ the jump operator $c_{p}$ will not act on states in the $+1$ eigenspace of $A_p$, while for $-1$ an arbitrary one of the four spins is flipped by $\sigma_{i}^{z}$.
+The jump operators are readily understood as operators which {}``pump'' from $-1$ into $+1$ eigenstates of the stabilizer operators: the part $(1-A_{p})/2$ is a projector onto the eigenspace of $A_p$ with $-1$ eigenvalue, while all states in the $+1$ eigenspace are dark states.
+The subsequent spin flip $\sigma_{j}^{x}$ transfers the excitation to the neighboring plaquette.
+The jump operators then give rise to a random walk of anyonic excitations on the lattice, and whenever two excitations of the same type meet they are annihilated, resulting in a cooling process, see Fig.~\ref{fig3}.
 Similar arguments apply to $c_{s}.$ Efficient cooling is achieved by alternating the index $i$ of the spin, which is flipped.
-The jump operators then give rise to a random walk of anyonic excitations on the lattice, and whenever two anyons of the same type meet they are annihilated, resulting in a cooling process, see Fig.~\ref{fig3}.
-Note that by flipping, for example, the signs $(1-A_{p})\rightarrow(1+A_{p})$ on selected plaquettes this dissipative dynamics will prepare excited states.

 Our choice of the jump operator follows the idea of reservoir engineering of interacting many-body systems as discussed in Ref. \cite{Diehl2008,Kraus2008}.
 In contrast to alternative schemes for measurement based state preparation \cite{Aguado2008}, here, the cooling is part of the time evolution of the system.
-These ideas can be readily generalized to more complex stabilizer states and to setups in higher dimensions, as in, e.g., the color code (see Fig. \ref{fig1}c) \cite{Bombin2008}.
+These ideas can be readily generalized to more complex stabilizer states and to setups in higher dimensions, as in, e.g., the color code (see Fig. \ref{fig1}c) \cite{Bombin2006}.
+As a final remark we would like to mention that the toric code can also be derived as a perturbative limit of a Hamiltonian with two-body interactions on a honeycomb lattice \cite{Kitaev2006}, of which implementations have been suggested both for cold atoms \cite{Duan2003} and condensed matter systems \cite{Jackeli2009}.
+In our approach the higher-order interactions arise in a non-perturbative way and the scheme also allows for dissipative state preparation.